Arne Maier

-Arne Carl Maier (/de/; born 8 January 1999) is a German professional footballer who plays as a midfielder for club FC Augsburg.
+Arne Carl Maier (/de/; born 8 January 1999) is a German professional footballer who plays as a midfielder for Hungarian NB I club Újpest.
 He played for the Germany national under-21 team.

 Club career

 On 24 May 2022, Maier moved to FC Augsburg on a three-year contract with an option to extend, after playing at the club on loan in the previous season.

+On 1 February 2026, Maier joined Újpest in Hungary.